INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Dataset Generation

 \subsection{EC Generation: Partial Observation}

-EC instances present worlds where some ground atoms are \emph{unknown}---their truth values are hidden from the model.
+EC instances present worlds where some non-target ground atoms are \emph{unknown}: their truth values are hidden from the system.
 A candidate formula $\varphi$ is valid if, for each world, there exists a \emph{completion} of the unknown atoms under which $\varphi$ matches the observed target labels exactly.
 This existential-completion semantics is checked via Z3: we ground quantifiers over finite domains and search for a satisfying assignment to the unknowns.

 \textbf{Unknown atom selection.} For each world, we designate a subset of ground atoms as unknown.
-In v1, 20\% of binary atoms are masked as unknown: the core band masks atoms from $R$ and $S$, while the hard band masks only $R$ atoms (unary $P,Q$ remain fully observed).
-The model observes only the known atoms; unknown atoms appear in the prompt as explicitly marked ``unknown.''
+In v1, 20\% of binary atoms are masked as unknown: the core band masks atoms from $R$ and $S$, while the hard band masks only $R$ atoms, leaving $P,Q,S$ fully observed.
+The system observes only the known atoms; unknown atoms are explicitly marked as unknown in prompted evaluations.
+We also apply relevance filters so that masked atoms are not merely decorative; Appendix~\ref{sec:appendix_ec_filters} gives the exact filters.